amousadev/ansible/README.md

-### This repo explains how to install and configure tomcat 8.5 , nagiosXI 5.11 and jenkins via ansible on centos using Nagios XI API
+### This repo explains how to install and configure tomcat 8.5 , nagiosXI 5.11 and jenkins via ansible on centos
 ##### Infrastructure needed:
 - two linux servers running centos 7, either VMs or physical, connected to the same network , one will be used as ansible control node and the other will be used as a managed node machine.